 Another call in the 'Easy' families of APIs is EasyPrint.
 It will output to a debug window.
 If the debug window isn't open, then the first call will open it.
 No need to do anything but stick a 'print' call in your code.
-You can even replace your 'print' calls with calls to EasyPrint by simply sticking the statement
+You can even replace your 'print' calls with calls to EasyPrint by simply sticking the statement at the top of your code.

-'''

-print = sg.EasyPrint

-at the top of your code.
 There are a number of names for the same EasyPrint function.
-Print is one

-of the better ones to use as it's easy to remember.
+Print is one of the better ones to use as it's easy to remember.
 It is simply print with a capital P.

-import PySimpleGUI as sg

-for i in range(100):

-'''